 Many conditions can affect your liver.
 Here’s a look at some of the main ones.

-- Hepatitis C can also be acute or chronic.
+- Hepatitis C. Hepatitis C can also be acute or chronic.
 It’s often spread through contact with blood from someone with hepatitis C. While it often doesn’t cause symptoms in its early stages, it can lead to permanent liver damage in its later stages.

 Fatty liver disease